RostamVPN/RostamWG/README.md

 Simply run:

 ```
-$ amnezia-wg wg0
+$ amneziawg-go wg0
 ```

 This will create an interface and fork into the background.
-To remove the interface, use the usual `ip link del wg0`, or if your system does not support removing interfaces directly, you may instead remove the control socket via `rm -f /var/run/wireguard/wg0.sock`, which will result in wireguard-go shutting down.
+To remove the interface, use the usual `ip link del wg0`, or if your system does not support removing interfaces directly, you may instead remove the control socket via `rm -f /var/run/amneziawg/wg0.sock`, which will result in amneziawg-go shutting down.

-To run amnezia-wg without forking to the background, pass `-f` or `--foreground`:
+To run amneziawg-go without forking to the background, pass `-f` or `--foreground`:

 ```
-$ amnezia-wg -f wg0
+$ amneziawg-go -f wg0
 ```
-When an interface is running, you may use [`amnezia-wg-tools `](https://github.com/amnezia-vpn/amnezia-wg-tools) to configure it, as well as the usual `ip(8)` and `ifconfig(8)` commands.
+When an interface is running, you may use [`amnezia-wg-tools `](https://github.com/amnezia-vpn/amneziawg-go-tools) to configure it, as well as the usual `ip(8)` and `ifconfig(8)` commands.

 To run with more logging you may set the environment variable `LOG_LEVEL=debug`.